 Violin Festival Gasparo da Saló

 The international string festival "Gasparo da Salò" is held every year in Salò.
 It includes a series of evening concerts given by famous European orchestras and performed by well-known master violinists.
 In addition, there are various exhibitions and other events on the subject of violin making and music.
-This year the "Festival Violinistico Gasparo da Salò" takes place from 6th July until 2nd August 2019!
+This year the "Festival Violinistico Gasparo da Salò" takes place on 17th July and on 7th August 2021!

 The festival is named after Gasparo Bertolotti, the famous violin maker and double bass player, who was born on 20 May 1540 in Salò and was also known as Gasparo da Salò.
 His entire family was in some way artisanal, and artistically or musically interested.
 The grandfather, for example, owned sheep and produced sheep's ear strings, made from sheep’s intestine.
 To open up new possibilities for his family, he decided to move from the village of Polpenazze to Salò.